-Tuesday's storm brought heavy rain across San Diego County, prompting city crews to work overtime on cleanup efforts while also focusing on keeping the region's unhoused population safe from dangerous conditions.
+SAN DIEGO (KGTV) — Tuesday's storm brought substantial rain across San Diego County, prompting city crews to focus on cleanup while also keeping the region's unhoused population safe from dangerous conditions.

 The San Diego River Park Foundation was out warning people living along the San Diego Riverbed to move to higher ground before Tuesday's rain hit.
 The area off Mission Center Road is a hot spot for hundreds of people living along the riverbed.

-"Our teams go out twice a week every week," said Sarah Hutmacher, COO of the San Diego River Park Foundation.
+"Our teams go out twice a week every week to do surveys of the river, and then we do cleanups of the river," said Sarah Hutmacher, COO of the San Diego River Park Foundation.

 Hutmacher and her team spent the day after the storm cleaning trash from the San Diego River that was brought in by Tuesday's rain.
 They removed about 2,200 pounds of trash.

-The rain introduces new trash into the river, plus chemicals and pollutants that could pose dangerous exposure risks for folks living in the riverbed.
+Hutmacher said the rain introduces new trash into the river, along with chemicals and pollutants that could pose a risk of exposure to folks living in the riverbed.
 But fast-moving water presented the bigger risk.

 "The river rises really fast.
-Yesterday it didn't rise that much, but it rose incredibly quickly, 1.5 to 2 feet.
+Yesterday it didn't rise much, but it rose incredibly quickly —1.5 to 2 feet.
 And when we have big storms this winter, sometimes that can be 7 to 8 feet," Hutmacher said.
+"We most recently counted 323 people who are living in the San Diego River."

 That's why Hutmacher and her team were looking out for people who call the riverbed home, even passing out care kits.